element-hq/policies/docs/ems/terms_and_conditions.md

 Unless stated otherwise in direct agreements between the Authorised Users and the Customer (e.g. an employment contract), the Homeserver Owner can not claim intellectual property rights over rooms, message content or files Authorised Users uploaded to the Homeserver, directly or over federation or bridging.

-The Customer acknowledges and agrees that Element have no liability of any kind should anyone Authorised Users granted access to their messages or files modify, destroy, corrupt, copy or distribute them, or violate the terms of use or other limitations that the Users may impose on the use of their shared content.
+The Customer acknowledges and agrees that Element has no liability of any kind should any Authorised Users, who are granted access to their messages or files modify, destroy, corrupt, copy or distribute them, or violate the terms of use or other limitations that the Users may impose on the use of their shared content.

 The Customer may pre-screen Users' messages or files to prevent spam and other abuse, and messages or files (including entire rooms) may be removed from the Homeserver for any reason without notice at the discretion of either Element or the Homeserver Owner.
 By posting or uploading their messages or files, Authorised Users represent and warrant that they own or otherwise control all of the intellectual property rights and other rights to their user materials as described in the Users Terms of Use, including all the rights necessary for them to post or upload said messages or files.